fatdumplingg/fatdumplingg/README.md

 ## Hi, Sasha here 👋  Thanks for stopping by!

 #### 🌻 About Me 🪴
-I'm an undergraduate student working part-time as the department's Computing Laboratory Teaching Assistant.
+I'm an undergraduate working part-time as the department's Computing Laboratory Teaching Assistant.
 I am deeply intrigued in the fast-paced developments of IT, particularly anything related to Machine Learning, Pattern Recognition, or Cryptography.
 Some technologies I have comfortably worked with are :
 - Java
 - C++
 - Python
-- Pandas, Seaborn, Tensorflow, and other libraries
+- Pandas, Seaborn, CV2, MatplotLib, Tensorflow, and other libraries

 To keep my right-brain in high performance, I periodically take *Game Designer* and *UI Artist* roles too, making playable game apps for competitions.
 Some are listed in 🎮 [my itch.io page!](https://littleshumai.itch.io/)